-Yep, this is one of those posts I'd read and say, “well if you don't like it go home then”…but come on, I'm English, we need a moan now and again….not to mention that this is the 100th post on The Thailand Life, so I thought something a little tongue in cheek that most expats will identify with would be somewhat entertaining.
+Yep, this is one of those posts I'd read and say, “Well if you don't like it go home then”.
+But come on, I'm English, we need a moan now and again….not to mention that this is the 100th post on The Thailand Life, so I thought something a little tongue in cheek would be somewhat entertaining.

 These last couple of weeks have seen me frequent the supermarket far more often than usual.
-Big C has been my store of choice over my local MaxValue , which is great for discounts in the evening but is often out of chicken.
-It's not like I haven't encountered these supermarket annoyances before, but visiting in such a concentrated burst has made these things more apparent.
+Big C has been my store of choice over my local MaxValue.
+It's not like I haven't encountered these supermarket annoyances before, but visiting a bigger store in such a concentrated burst has made these things more apparent.

 1. Not Walking Up or Down the Travelator

 Okay, I know, Thais would argue, “Why bother walking on it?
 It's designed to carry you up and down, why waste your energy”?

 And I get that.
 But I'd hate to die thinking I wasted days if not months (combined) on a travelator because I was too lazy to put one foot in front of the other.

 I find it really hard to stand still on those things, not least because they are so slow it feels like it might never end.

 Why hold your basket all the way to the front of the queue when you can grab a queue separator and put your stuff on the conveyor belt?
 It's weird.
 Do people prefer to hold onto their stuff and lack trust in the belt?
 Is there something I am missing here?

 Moreover, don't put your basket on the belt.
 Take your shopping out and place it on the belt.
 Your basket has been all over the floor, which means those germs transfer to the packaging of your food, which you then put in the fridge.